Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 !!! note
     Notice that we create the registry with admin rights `--admin-enabled` flag set to `true` which is not suited for real production, but good for our workshop.

 - Now we will create an Azure Container Apps Environment.
-As a reminder of the different ACA component [check this link in the workshop introduction](../../aca/00-workshop-intro/1-aca-core-components.md).
+As a reminder of the different ACA components, [see this link in the workshop introduction](../../aca/00-workshop-intro/1-aca-core-components.md).
 The ACA environment acts as a secure boundary around a group of container apps that we are going to provision during this workshop.
-To create it, run the below command:

     ```shell
     # Create the ACA environment